Latest snapshot of the coronavirus impact - Shepparton News

 WESTERN AUSTRALIA

-* WA to reopen almost all intrastate borders on Friday except for the Kimberley, parts of the East Pilbara and the Shire of Ngaanyatjarraku to protect vulnerable indigenous communities.
+* WA to reopen almost all intrastate borders on Friday except for the Kimberley, parts of the East Pilbara and the Shire of Ngaanyatjarraku.

 * Cafes, pubs and restaurants may seat up to 20 patrons.